ManiChanthan/MuleSoft-Assessment/README.md

 Check the output image for reference.

-Note: To create a JDBC connection, we need to add external .jar file from "https://github.com/xerial/sqlite-jdbc/releases".
+Note: To create a JDBC connection, we need to add external ".jar" file from "https://github.com/xerial/sqlite-jdbc/releases".